Urticaria (hives): self-care

 Newer non-sedating antihistamines

 - these can help relieve total body itchiness and redness

 - non-sedating antihistamines may rarely cause drowsiness; do not drive or operate machinery if you are affected

 Anti-itch and healing/soothing preparations

 e.g. Calamine Lotion, Eurax, Pinetarsol, SoloSite Gel

 - these products soothe skin irritations and promote healing

 - tar products help relieve skin itching but can discolour clothes

-- calamine lotion has a soothing, cooling effect but it may dry skin, so avoid it if you have eczema.
+- calamine lotion has a soothing, cooling effect but it may dry skin, so avoid it if you have eczema and use a moisturising cream.
 An alternative option that is not drying to the skin is SoloSite Gel

 Topical menthol 0.5–1% in aqueous cream

 - this cream is moisturising and can have a cooling, soothing effect